sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 The scientific process may be intrinsically neutral, but not all phenomena are equally easy to study.
 Most of the downstream societal impacts of AI are difficult to accurately predict in a laboratory setting.
-The resulting gap between the scientific community’s understanding of different problems will bias purely evidence-based approaches toward neglecting some issues simply because they are difficult to study.
+The resulting knowledge gap will bias purely evidence-based approaches toward neglecting some issues simply because they are difficult to study.

 > Thoroughly assessing downstream societal impacts requires nuanced analysis, interdisciplinarity, and inclusion…there are always differences between the settings in which researchers study AI systems and the ever-changing real-world settings in which they will be deployed.
 >
 > — Bengio et al. (2024), International Scientific Report on the Safety of Advanced AI <d-cite key="yohsua2024international"></d-cite>

-**Differences in the measurability of different problems can cause insidious issues to sneak past our efforts to make AI harmless.**
+**Differences in the measurability of different phenomena can cause insidious issues to sneak past our efforts to make AI harmless.**
 For instance, compare explicit and implicit social biases in modern language models.
 Explicit biases from LLMs are usually easy to spot.
 For example, it is relatively easy to train a language model against expressing harmful statements about a demographic group.